danielfett/oauth-linklist/README.md

 *&nbsp;marks a status that is not yet official, under discussion, or proposed.
 </details>

+To propose an addition/modification, please send a pull request against the `data.yml` file in the `source` branch.

 # Verifiable Credentials (VC)

 ## Credential Formats & Related Specifications